-Five twin / double rooms with washbasin and cloakroom.
-The rooms are in a separate cottage.
+Five twin/double rooms with washbasin and cloakroom.
+The rooms are in a separate building.
 Two shared bathrooms.
-Dining room / sitting room.
-Separate apartment that sleeps four with one twin / double room, a sitting room with a sofa bed, kitchen and bathroom.
+Dining room/sitting room.
+Separate apartment that sleeps four with two bedrooms (one double and one twin room, extra bed available) - a sitting room with a sofa bed, kitchen and bathroom.

 Breakfast included.
 Guests have access to a kitchen outside breakfast hours.